wezrine/PoolTable/README.md

 When (3) is selected, all tables with occupancy display the number, start time, total time played and cost.

+All other options end the app and write to .json & .txt

 Currently the app is in working condition.
 I would like to format the time in a more efficient and user-friendly way.
 Also, the app could be improved by importing the file beforehand, so that it can act as a working database.